 Until 1873 the predominant ware produced was yellow ware.
 At this time K,T,K, in operation since 1852, changed their production to white granite.
 In 1872 Homer Laughlin and his brother Shakespeare came to East Liverpool from New York City and built the first pottery to exclusively produce white ware.
 The production of white ware was an instant success.
 Born in 1843 in "Little Beaver", Ohio and educated at the Neville Institute, a building that still stands in East Liverpool at the corner of Pennsylvania Ave. and Elizabeth St. He had built a pottery in New York City after the Civil War.
 In 1877 Homer purchased his brothers portion of the business.
 In 1876 they were awarded a medal for the best white ware at the Centennial Exposition in Philadelphia and in 1879 they were awarded a gold medal at the exposition in Cincinnati.

 A listing of potteries in the East Liverpool area clearly shows how the City gained the nickname, "Pottery Capital of the World".
-Hundreds of potteries from large companies, some of which are still in production today, to small home businesses that may have only survived a short time.
+There were hundreds of potteries, from large companies (some of which are still in production today) to small home businesses (that may have only survived a short time).
 At one time you could not look anywhere in East Liverpool without seeing the bottle kilns and the smoke that accompanied them.

 Do you have questions about a specific piece of pottery?
 The Museum of Ceramics may be able to help.
 Contact information for the museum is at www.themuseumofceramics.com/potteryquestions.